 The inside of the jacket has the words “For the journey” embroidered on the left side lapel.
 Another huge positive is the minimal branding, that gives the Gi a slick and minimalist look.
 If you’re in for a Gi swarming with patches, look elsewhere.

 Finally, a few crucial technical details to complete the BJJ Gold Gi Review.
 The Gi falls in the medium priced Gis category, which is a real treat for the quality you get in return.
-As far as pricing goes, Gold BJJ have nailed it once again!
-Shipment was fast and efficient, the Gi came in pristine condition and included a free white belt.
+As far as pricing goes, Gold BJJ has nailed it once again!
+The shipment was fast and efficient, the Gi came in pristine condition and included a free white belt.
 Furthermore, there’s no-questions-asked full money back guarantee from Gold BJJ.
 Not that I’m looking to exercise it.

 All in all, if it is not clear by now, you should definitely consider the Aeroweave Ultra Lightweight Gold BJJ Gi if you’re in the market for one.
 If you’re a light Gi kind of grappler, there’s no question about it.
 If you’re not, and you’re considering a change, beware, because trying this Gi out will have you hooked for life!
 I Hope this Gold BJJ Gi review helps the next person that’s unsure of getting this truly remarkable Brazilian Jiu-Jitsu Gi.